Removing chambers in Bruhat-Tits buildings

 Note that:

 \begin{fact} For every $\alpha\in \Phi_L$ we have $N(\alpha)\leq q_\alpha$. \end{fact}

-\begin{definition}[CAT(0) rank of a metric graph] Let $L$ be a finite metric graph of girth at least $2\pi$ and assume that $\Phi_L$ is a non empty finite set.
+\begin{definition}[CAT(0) rank of a metric graph] Let $L$ be a finite metric graph of girth at least $2\pi$ and assume that $\Phi_L$ is a nonempty finite set.
 We call \emph{CAT(0) rank of $L$}, and denote $\rk(L)$, the mean value

 so that $\rk(L)\in [1,2]$, and $L$ has rank 1 (resp.
 2) if and only if every root $\alpha\in \Phi_L$ has rank 1 (resp.
 2). \end{definition}